- Get link

 A land of Myths and Legends

-"El Caleuche", one of the best-known lege |
+"El Caleuche", one of the best-known legends Image: aminoapps.com/c/comunidad-mitológica |

-Also a common legend is that of "El Trauco", a deformed man, his body resembles a tree trunk, very short, inhabits the forests of the region, using a cone-shaped hat, carrying a small wooden baton or ax, is a very strong man of very lustful instincts.
+Also a common legend is that of "El Trauco", a deformed man whose body resembles a tree trunk and is very short, inhabits the forests of the region, using a cone-shaped hat, carrying a small wooden baton or ax, is a very strong man of very lustful instincts.
 Another mythological character is "La Pincoya", a young woman of great beauty, she has an entirely human aspect, of long, blonde hair and represents the temperament of seas and beaches.
 It is said that she appears from the depths of the sea half naked, wearing only some seaweed.
 When a shipwreck occurs, she appears to give relief and when she dances facing the sea means that fish and seafood abound, but if she dances with her face toward the beach, suggests that fish and shellfish are scarce.
-There are also many other characters that enrich the abundant mythology of Chiloe like "El Camahueto", "El Imbunche", "El Chivato de la Cueva", "La Fiura", "El Basilisco", etc., each with a story that is passed from generation to generation.
+There are also many other characters that enrich the abundant mythology of Chiloé like "El Camahueto", "El Imbunche", "El Chivato de la Cueva", "La Fiura", "El Basilisco", etc., each with a story that is passed from generation to generation.

-Places to visit in Chiloe Archipelago
+Places to visit in Chiloe Archipelago:

 Chacao